Sehaj-08/apna-college-demo/README.md

 # apna-college-demo
-THis is my third repositories
+This is my third repositories